New York Comic Con: A Beginner’s Guide

 Make a Schedule

 Once the schedule starts getting released, make your own!
-You can sync your schedule with your Fan Verification account (new in 2019 – if you can get it work), or you can do what I do and make a spreadsheet.
+I make a spreadsheet, but once the updated app for 2024 is released, you can make a schedule on that.
 Odds are that you will not get to do everything you want, so I suggest focusing on one thing each day and concentrate on getting to do that.
 Then everything else you get to do is just extra.

 New York Comic Con Spider-man